Charles Wylie (astronomer)

-Charles Clayton Wylie (1886–1976) was born in Ida, Kansas on June 18, 1886 and died in Cedar Rapids, Iowa in April 1976.
+Charles Clayton Wylie (1886–1976) was born in Idana, Kansas, on June 18, 1886, and died in Cedar Rapids, Iowa, in April 1976.
 He earned his first degree from Park College in Missouri in 1908 and a master's degree from the University of Missouri in 1912.
-After working at the US Naval Observatory from 1913-1919, he went to the University of Illinois at Urbana-Champaign and was the first Ph.D. graduate from University of Illinois' astronomy department.
+After working at the US Naval Observatory from 1913 to 1919, he went to the University of Illinois at Urbana-Champaign and was the first Ph.D. graduate from University of Illinois' astronomy department.
 He graduated with his doctorate in 1922 for his work "The Eclipsing Binary Sigma Aquilae, the Cepheid Variable Eta Aquilae."